 Mera Peak is a classic peak to climb in the Himalayas.
-With some of the most stunning views and an with our unique itinerary, an ‘off the beaten path’ route, this is therefore one of the great Himalayan adventures!
-Here are some important links and pages for you to review before climbing Mera Peak.
+Our page, all you need to know about climbing Mera Peak has links to all our important pages.
+The Mera Peak region of Nepal has stunning views and an with our unique itinerary, an ‘off the beaten path’ route, this is therefore one of the great Himalayan adventures!
+Why not go straight to our Mera Peak page.

 Why Climb Mera Peak